TorchJD/torchjd/docs/source/examples/basic_usage.rst

 >>> A = UPGrad()

-In essence, UPGrad projects each gradient onto the dual cone of the rows of the Jacobian and averages the results.
+In essence, :doc:`UPGrad <../docs/aggregation/upgrad>` projects each gradient onto the dual cone of the rows of the Jacobian and averages the results.
 This ensures that locally, no loss will be negatively affected by the update.

 Now that everything is defined, we can train the model.
 Define the input and the associated target: